Competitive Comparison

 The online tool lets you test stronger protection on a sample before you choose a plan.

-Free playgrounds typically expose debug protection, console suppression, and self-defending toggles directly.
+Free playgrounds typically expose standard transforms.
+Obfuscator.io also offers a limited free VM quota and paid VM plans.
 Free demos often expose tamper detection and debugger removal as named transforms.
 Runtime countermeasures are central to the offering, but usually evaluated through a guided demo rather than a public playground.

 Does it fit modern JavaScript projects?
 Strong